ysyk2021/the-future-of-office-work-exploring-the-intersection-of-ai-and-workflow-optimization/src/chapter-8-2.md

-# Challenges and Risks of AI Adoption in Office Workflow Optimization

 As artificial intelligence (AI) continues to evolve, so too does its potential for optimizing office workflows.
 However, there are also challenges and risks associated with the adoption of AI in office workflow optimization.
 In this chapter, we will discuss some of these challenges and risks.